xLink/data-grid/docs/usage/using-the-javascript-plugin.md

 ------ | ---- | -----------
-source | string | The API endpoint URI. sort | object | Set a default column and direction for sorting. treshold | integer | Minimum amount of results before pagination is applied. dividend | integer | The maximum amount of pages you wish to have. throttle | integer | The maxmim amount of results on a single page.
+source | string | The API endpoint URI. sort | object | Set a default column and direction for sorting. threshold | integer | Minimum amount of results before pagination is applied. dividend | integer | The maximum amount of pages you wish to have. throttle | integer | The maxmim amount of results on a single page.
 Overrides dividend. type | string | The type of pagination to use.
 Options are: "single", "multiple" and "infinite".